Colectica/cogs/docs/source/technical-guide/command-line/publish-owl.rst

 *  ``-p|--namespacePrefix``

-    Specified Namespace prefix to use for the target Owl namespace.
+    Specifies a namespace prefix to use for the target Owl namespace.

 Command Line Usage
 -------------------